CHEMeDATA/bruker-nmr-acqus-files/README.md

 ### jcamp comments

-Note, in the example above, the comments starting with `$$` appears after the data.
+Note, in the example above, two comment starting with `$$` up to the end of each line, appears after the data.

-other exemples of comment found in `acqus` files:
+Other exemples of comment found in `acqus` files:

 ```
 ...